manucomi/parking-management-system/README.md

 ## 📄 License

-This is a demonstration project created as part of a Senior Engineer promotion assessment.
+This is a demonstration project created as part of a promotion assessment.

 ---